~ Updated 9th December 2020 ~

 Search engines examine anchor text in order to figure out what the destination web page is about.

 They are doing their best to be helpful to the searcher.

-Think of it this way: Google would like to know as much as possible about the subject of the page to which the link points.
+Think of it this way: Google would like to know as much as possible about the subject of the page or blog to which the link points.

-Therefore, inserting keywords into anchor text helps search engines such as Google, Bing and Yahoo to do a better job.
+Therefore, inserting keywords into anchor text helps search engines such as Google, Bing, Yahoo or Mojeek to do a better job.

 Have you noticed how Wikipedia pages contain anchor text?
 One topic leads to another and yet another.

 Wikipedia is at the top of page 1 for many search terms.

 I have no doubt that its extensive use of anchor text has helped it to get there.